 ranaruby --- green light: FONTAINEBLEAU: The Charm of Fontainebleau It is indeed charming.
 This small town about 50km by road from Paris has the appearance of...

-ROMA - Ancient Rome & Papal Rome Imagine going back 2000 years in time and space while standing on the stone floor inside a colossal amphitheater.
+Colosseum ROMA - Ancient Rome & Papal Rome Imagine going back 2000 years in time and space while standing on the stone floor inside a colossal amphitheatre.
 Amidst thousands of Roman spectators.
 The booms of drums reverberate as the ceremonial parade enters the stadium.
 After saying ‘Ave imperator; morituri te salutant’ (those who are about to die salute you) to the Emperor, the gladiatorial combat begins.
 The crowd shouts jeers and throw their hands up in excitement.
 60000 spectators?
 Like the excitement at Eden Gardens in Calcutta while watching a Cricket match.
 The gestures, the excitement, the uproar may be different from our present-day Mexican waves.
 But how does that matter?
 After all, a stadium is a venue for entertainment – be it the bloodiest sport in the history of mankind.
 And how the Romans loved watching violence and killings.
-Historians remain befuddled as to how Romans who are regarded as the precursor of human civilization could have indulged and e...
+Historians remain befuddled as to how Romans who are regarded as the precursor of human civilization could ha...

 Comments